asmitaghimire1/Movie_Recommendation_System/README.md

 ## Dataset Description
 The dataset contains detailed metadata about movies.
-Below are the columns used:
+Below are the columns in the csv file used:

 | Column Name | Description |
 |--------------|-------------|